Netminded/nagios-read-service/README.md

     For each plugin, a specific feed interpretation will have to be designed, but once it exists, a service that uses the plugin, can have the respective feed

-3. A 'diagnostic' feed, a simple "Is the service running?" feed
+[//]: # (3.
+A 'diagnostic' feed, a simple "Is the service running?" feed)

 All services defined in nagios can be exposed as these feeds.
 Which services get exposed gets defined in the config file

+### Hosts

+Every host can be exposed as a 'status' feed, which is essentially the host 'version' of the service transparent feed.

 ## The config file